 - Kosher salt and freshly ground black pepper

-Preheat the broiler to high and place a rimmed aluminum baking half-sheet 6 inches below it.
+Preheat the broiler to high and place a rimmed aluminum half-sheet pan 6 inches below it.

-Cut broccoli head in half lengthwise, then cut each half into individual florets with a long spear of stem attached.
+Cut broccoli head in half lengthwise, then cut each half into individual florets, each with a long spear of stem attached.
 In a large mixing bowl, toss broccoli with olive oil and salt, rubbing it well with your hands to coat evenly and thoroughly.

-Arrange broccoli on pre-heated sheet tray, then broil until nicely charred in spots, about 5 minutes (keep a close eye as different broilers have different power levels).
+Arrange broccoli on preheated sheet tray, then broil until nicely charred in spots, about 5 minutes.
+(Keep a close eye on it, as different broilers have different power levels.)

 Transfer broiled broccoli to a serving plate and season with black pepper.
 Sprinkle lemon juice all over, followed by honey and hazelnuts.
 Using a Microplane grater, grate Manchego cheese generously all over.
 Serve immediately.